covid-at-home/covid-at-home/shopping.md

    > ![](/assets/images/steam.png)
    >
    > Often sold as "face sauna" or whatever other names, they're just devices that output steam that is not too hot to breathe.
 Any other method that produces steam is also OK, just make sure you don't do damage with steam that's too hot.
 The device takes demineralized or distilled water ([example](https://www.amazon.de/gp/product/B07J5Y95MQ)), esp. in places where the tapwater is high in calcium.
    > **Warning:** Warm, wet devices are also excellent means of spreading the virus around.
 Probably use for one sick person at a time, or at least clean meticulously.
-(It is not even advisable to share among people who are sick with the same thing at the same time, because it is possible that one person's viral load that happens to be higher could still adversely affect the other person.)
+(It is not even advisable to share among people who are sick with the same thing at the same time, because exposure to one person's viral load that happens to be higher might still harm the other person.)

 * **Vitamins** (10 EUR/USD or so) ([example](https://www.amazon.de/dp/B07S63PCZK))
    > ![](/assets/images/multi-vitamin.png)